Degrees and Certifications:

 I am a Greenville native and have a BS in Biology from Furman University.
 I also earned a MS and a PhD in Wildlife Biology in 2010 and 2014, respectively from Clemson's College of Agriculture, Forestry, and Life Sciences.
 My background and training are in biology, ecology, environmental statistics and quantitative ecology, and historical ecology.
 If you need any bedtime reading material, I have linked a few of my publications below - you'll be asleep in no time!

 All of my assignments, deadlines, readings, study guides, and other class information will be posted on your (or your child's) Google Classroom - please check your email and accept the Google Classroom invitation.
-If you need to access to any of this information, please have your student log in using their school credentials or email me!
+If you need to access to any of this information, you can check this GTCHS website each class has its own googe calendar with assignments, deadlines, and class information.
+Please reach out to me if you have any questions or problems!

 - 3-ring binder with dedicated areas for 1) class notes and 2) returned work - you can combine this in a notebook with other A or B day classes but you MUST have a binder (or part of a binder) that is specifically and only for biology.